Living with BCC

 Surgery

 Surgery for BCC can have both short- and long-term risks.
-While immediate post-surgery issues like bleeding and medication reactions are managed by your doctor, long-term effects may include3:
+Immediate post-surgery issues may include bleeding and medication reactions.
+Long-term effects may include3:

 Surgery can cause sensory nerve damage, leading to numbness, tingling, or pain.
 Motor nerve damage can result in weakness or paralysis.
 Nerve damage may improve within 12 months, but sometimes symptoms persist.